salesforce/omakase/idea/readme.md

 Settings
 --------
 1. file -> import settings -> choose idea/settings.jar
-2. preferences -> code style -> choose scheme 'Omakase'
+2. settings -> code style -> choose scheme 'Omakase'
 3. ok

 Inspections
 -----------
-1. preferences -> inspections -> import -> choose idea/Omakase.xml
+1. settings -> inspections -> import -> choose idea/Omakase.xml
-2. ensure that 'Omakase' is chosen in the dropdown on left
+    1. ensure that 'Omakase' is chosen in the dropdown on left
-3. a bunch of inspections in the list should be highlighted as blue
+2. a bunch of inspections in the list should be highlighted as blue
 3. ok

 Note: when running 'Inspect Code', ensure that the 'Omakase' inspection profile is chosen.